Chapter 3: The Blue Garden

 And then she saw it.

 Marisol froze, the same fear returning, the same stillness she had felt when she saw the island burn, as if her body no longer belonged entirely to her.
-Sal ran ahead and leapt onto the mermaid’s back, startling her for only a second before she let out a soft, effortless laugh.
-When she noticed Marisol, she looked surprised, but she didn’t move away; she simply watched her.
+Sal ran ahead and leapt onto the horse’s back, startling him for only a second before he looked back and reconized Sal, waging his tail gently.
+When the horse noticed Marisol, he looked surprised, but he didn’t move away; he simply watched her.

 And then she heard him.
 Not out loud, but inside her mind.